pnwairfire/bluesky-web/README.md

 #### Response

-What you get in response depends on which modules you're executing.
-If your run does ***not*** include hysplit, then bluesky will be run in realtime, and the results will be in the API response.
+In handling this request, blueskyweb will run bluesky in realtime, and the bluesky results will be in the API response.
 The response data will be the modified version of the request data.
-It will include the "fire_information" keys, the "config" key (if specified), a "processing" key that includes information from the modules that processed the data, and possibly a "summary" key (depending on whether or not the modules run add summary data)
+It will include the "fire_information" key, the "config" key (if specified), a "processing" key that includes information from the modules that processed the data, and a "summary" key.

     {
+        "config": { ... },
         "fire_information": [ ... ],
-        "config": { ... },
         "processing": [ ... ],
+        "run_id": "<RUN_ID>",
         "summary": { ... }
     }

-If hysplit is run, however, bluesky will be run asynchronously, and the API reponse will include a guid to identify the run in subsequent status and output API requests (described below).

-    {
-        run_id: <guid>
-    }

 #### Examples

-##### Running ```fuelbeds```, ```consumption```, and ```emissions```:

-This example requires very little data, since it's starting off with ```fuelbeds```, one of the earlier modules in the pipeline.
+An example with fire location data specifeid as a perimeter

-    $ curl 'http://bluesky-api-hostname/api/v1/run/' -H 'Content-Type: application/json' -d '
+    $ curl "http://$BLUESKY_API_HOSTNAME/api/v1/run/emissions/" -H 'Content-Type: application/json' -d '
     {
-        "modules": ["fuelbeds", "consumption", "emissions"],
         "fire_information": [
             {
                 "id": "SF11C14225236095807750",